j-fangwu/j-fangwu/README.md

 # 💫 About Me:
-👋 Hi there!
+👋 Hey there!
 I’m John Fang Wu, a Computer Engineering graduate from the University of Florida with a passion for **Software Engineering**, **Game Development**, and **Digital Illustration**.
 I enjoy building innovative software solutions, creating immersive gaming experiences, and expressing my creativity through digital art.
 My goal is to combine technical expertise with artistic vision to craft meaningful and engaging projects.

 ---